bfrps-movember/readaihw/README.md

 <!-- badges: end -->

-The purpose of `readaihw` is to provide access to the MyHospitals API so that data from the AIHW can be accessed directly from R. For details about what data are provided by the AIHW see [here](https://www.aihw.gov.au/about-our-data/our-data-collections).
+The purpose of `readaihw` is to provide access to the MyHospitals API so that hospital data from the AIHW can be accessed directly from R. For details about what data are provided by the AIHW see [here](https://www.aihw.gov.au/about-our-data/our-data-collections).
 See [here](https://www.aihw.gov.au/reports-data/myhospitals/content/api) for details about the [MyHospital